It’s interesting how some people name their kid without really considering how the name they pick might be a problem for the kid.

 As we heard the first bell for the start of second period, she said, “You two, Mister Just-in-case and Mister Tobias Choi.
 Up here.
 Now!”
 She pointed across her desk to the side facing the class.
 “Stand right there.
 And don’t move.”

-We gathered our stuff and put it in our backpacks and Toby and I walked up to Ms. Grimes’ desk and stood across from her, dropping our backpacks with loud ‘thumps’ on the floor.
+We gathered our stuff and put it in our backpacks and Toby and I walked up to Ms. Grimes’ desk and stood across from her — which meant we had to look at her ugly mug — dropping our backpacks with loud ‘thumps’ on the floor.
 I was amazed that she didn’t say anything about the noise.
 Whatever.
 We just stood there waiting for her to say something.
 She was writing and not paying any attention to us.
 Toby glanced at me and grinned, then turned to me.
 Speaking softly, he said, “Do you know why we’re standing here?”

 I shook my head.
 “Nope.”